orrmb/Learn-Terraform/README.md

 We learn use Terraform with AWS provider.
 Firts we need to create folder that will be our workspace

-- In Linux & windows
+- In Linux & Windows
 ```bash
 mkdir terraform_worksapce
 ```